Marianne is a writer from the United Kingdom who enjoys card-game strategies.

 - Put the remaining cards in a pile in the middle

-The next player to the left must play a card that beats the previous card in the centre.
-If they cannot beat the card in the centre they must pick up the face up pile of cards, and play transfers to the next person to the left.
+- The next player to the left must play a card that beats the previous card in the centre.
+If they cannot beat the card in the centre they must pick up the face up pile of cards, and it is the turn of the next person to the left.